 About this recipe

-- 2 cups of auyama (West Indian pumpkin) cut into cubes
+- 2 cups auyama (kabocha squash), (West Indian pumpkin) cut into cubes

 - Cut corn: Using a sharp knife cut the corn from the cob, making sure not to go too deep as the corn is very fibrous and tough.

 - Boil corn: Boil the corn in 2 qt [2 lt] of water until it is very tender, Maintain the same level of water adding more as necessary.
 You can shorten the cooking time by doing it in a pressure cooker.
 It takes about 40 mins in a conventional pot, and about 20 in a pressure cooker.
 Separate corn and water and set both aside.